jadsonlucio/django-autorefresh/README.md

 django-autorefresh checks to see if `debug` is `True`, if it is `False` it doesn't do anything to prevent you from accidently including it in production.

+## Test (only in linux for now)

+1. First you need to install an virtualenv running: `python -m venv venv`
+2. Enter in your virtuenv running: `source venv/bin/activate`
+3. Install dev depencies running: `pip install -r requirements-development.txt`
+4. Now open the terminal in the subfolder `django_test_project`and run `python manage.py runserver`.
+5. You can now open the file `app/templates/app/index.html` an start to make changes and see your browser auto refresh automaticly :fire:

 ## License (Simplified BSD)